 Research continues to push the boundaries of dentistry in exciting new directions.
 Powerful artificial intelligence (AI) could soon check thousands of patients every second: detecting cavities, suggesting treatments, and even preventing potential problems before they develop.

-We are happy that our hard work and innovation is recognized and DX-Vision This gives our team more responsibilities to create and stay on the edge of innovation.
+We are happy that our hard work and innovation is recognized for DX-Vision This gives our team more responsibilities to create and stay on the edge of innovation.

 Stay tuned for more!
 Team Dentem